yegor256/blog/_posts/2017/nov/2017-11-21-trust-pay-lose.md

 are somewhere in the programmers' Git repository.
 You hire some more people to help you save what's left, but they say that it's time to start everything from scratch.
-Your frustration is enormous and you're ready to go back to the first step&mdash;you trust these new guys, because they definitely seem legit, not like those previous crooks.
+Your frustration is enormous and you're ready to go back to the first step---you trust these new guys, because they definitely seem legit, not like those previous crooks.

 Seems familiar?